fbpx

 1100 -776 BC

-From the Geometric Period to the Migration of People in the Region
+From the Geometric Period to the Migration of the Population Inside Greece

 During this period known as the “Iron Age ” there was a decrease in artistic advancements along with social and economic setbacks due to limited historical documentation available for study.
 However, these times paved the way for the development of writing and the flourishing arts seen in the Archaic period that followed.
-Additionally, there was a migration of people towards the Anatolian coast during this era.
+Additionally, during 7740 BC, the two oldest Greek inscriptions from the Athenian Dipylon and Ishia Island were written in the Greek alphabet that combined the vowels of the linear B system with consonant of the Phoenician language.
 During this era significant historical moments stood out such as the existence of two poets.
 Homer and Hesiod.
 Homer’s work was highly popular at times.
 Formed the basis of European education as well as influencing customs and philosophical thinking.

 Leave a Reply